 Not only will you lose some necessary traction on each tire, but they’ll become more prone to failing or popping on the road.
 Getting a flat tire with friends in the car is one of the most embarrassing things that can ever happen to you.
 We beg you not to let it get to that.

 You’ll also want to make sure that your tires are balanced.
-This is done at a mechanic’s shop using a special machine which tells the technician to add weight in specified areas to make the weight equal on all four quadrants of the vehicle.
+This is done at a mechanic’s shop using a special machine that tells the technician to add weight in specified areas to equal all four quadrants of the vehicle.

-When it rains or snows, the treads on your tires are essential for being able to keep your car steady.
+When it rains or snows, the treads on your tires are essential for keeping your car steady.
 Without tire treads, you’d slip and slide everywhere.

-Your chances of hydroplaning or skidding during inclement weather goes up drastically if you drive on bald tires.
+Your chances of hydroplaning or skidding during inclement weather increase drastically if you drive on bald tires.
 Not only does this increase the risk of accidents, but you’ll have some hefty insurance costs if it’s discovered that your bad tires were the reason for the collision.

-Not to mention, bald tires can make it really hard to brake properly.
+Not to mention, bald tires can make it hard to brake correctly.
 Your brakes will stop your wheels from spinning, but they won’t provide traction.
 That’s where the treads come in.
 Slamming on the brakes without traction can easily lead to an unfortunate rear-end collision.

 Maintaining good tire health is important because getting replacements can be costly.
 You’ll want to try to cut down on the need for that as much as you can.

 Check your tire pressure monthly.
-This is one of the easiest steps towards ensuring good tire health.
+This is one of the most manageable steps towards ensuring good tire health.
 Also, check your alignment twice a year, and have your tires rotated every 5,000 miles.
-This lets wear spread evenly across all four tires, which can extend your tread life.
+Rotation spreads wear evenly across all four tires, which can extend your tread life.

-Bald tires are just a word to describe tires that have no, or minimal, treads.
-And treads are pretty important -- they let you brake properly and keep you safer during rainy or snowy days.
+Bald tires are just a word to describe tires that have little to no treads.
+And treads are pretty important -- they help you brake properly and keep you safer during rainy or snowy days.

 Treads wear down naturally, so you don’t need to feel like you’re doing something wrong if it’s time for a replacement.
-With that said, things like poor tire pressure and unbalanced wheels can increase the speed that your treads go dead.
+With that said, poor tire pressure and unbalanced wheels can increase how fast your treads wear.

-And this isn’t ideal, because stripped tires can increase your risk of accidents and put yourself in danger.
+And this isn’t ideal because stripped tires can increase your risk of accidents and put you in danger.
 Not to mention, your insurance bills will be through the roof if they figure out that your bad tires were the reason for the collision.

 But hope isn’t lost!
 You can tell if your treads are worn down by putting a penny into the treads.
 If you can see Lincoln’s face, it’s time for a replacement.

-Bald tires will make you want to rip your hair out, but they’re normal and fixable.
+Bald tires will make you want to rip your hair out, but they’re routine and fixable.
 Just don’t spend more than you need to.
-Rent a Wheel has been doing this since 1996, and we’ve got you covered.
+Rent A Wheel has been helping people purchase new tires since 1996.
+We’ve got you covered.